UnrealMultiple/TShockPlugin/ConsoleSql/README.en.md

-# Consolesql
+# ConsoleSql

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
-- Source: This warehouse
+- Source: this warehouse
-- Allow you to use SQL statements in the console and bot
+- Allows you to execute SQL statements in the console and BOT.

 > [!
-Caution]
+CAUTION]
-> When performing a dangerous SQL statement (delete, drop, etc.), please check (condition, etc.) carefully, otherwise it may cause serious irreversible consequences
+> When executing dangerous SQL statements (DELETE, DROP, etc.), please carefully check (conditions, etc.), otherwise it may cause serious irreversible consequences.

-## Exemplary example
+## example
 ```
 列出Tshock的数据表名：
 sql select name from sqlite_master where type='table'